Keiren-b/clear_music_edited_files/ReadMe.txt

 If there are various composers it should be listed as "Various Composers" not just "various"

 Should all BV codes be removed?
 Have asked Ian
+    ==> Yes,see list below
 BES codes are appearing on the Breitkopf website.
 Have asked Ian what we should do
+    ==>all should be removed

-Now working through all breitkopf titles with no instrument listed
+Now working through all breitkopf titles with no instrument listed ==>complete

 What are ChB####-## codes?
 Have asked Ian
+==>keep only these ChB codes with no suffix, or the suffix -00

 Some DLV codes are digital downloads so they are all removed